-Priorities in this area include realigning the organizational charge to balance skills and oversight, as well as a significant effort to modernize workflows and measurably improve service times to our membership.
+Priorities in this area include a significant effort to modernize workflows and measurably improve service times to our membership.
 The latter effort is paired with another priority to document procedures across all areas of SBCERA to improve consistency, mitigate risk, reduce training costs, and improve internal controls.
 Modernizing our technology is key to SBCERA's focus on operational excellence, with a key project at the forefront: a refresh of our pension administration system, which is our most important enterprise system.
 Our "PensionGold Refresh" project has continued to be the catalyst of positive improvement for SBCERA, and we've made a lot of progress as a team.
 This project seeks to achieve "operational harmony," by aligning our business processes and software system to maximize organizational efficiency.
 The final software phase of this project will come early next year, when we will make additional self-service enhancements to our online member portal, mySBCERA.